redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

     int maxDegreeOfParallelism = -1;
     ```

-    > Parallel query works by querying multiple partitions in parallel.
-However, data from an individual partitioned container is fetched serially with respect to the query setting the `maxBufferedItemCount` property to a value of `-1` effectively tells the SDK to manage this setting.
-Setting the **MaxDegreeOfParallelism** to the number of partitions has the maximum chance of achieving the most performant query, provided all other system conditions remain the same.
+    > **Understanding MaxDegreeOfParallelism optimization:**
+    >
+    > Setting `MaxDegreeOfParallelism` to `-1` allows the Azure Cosmos DB SDK to automatically determine the optimal degree of parallelism based on your container's partition count.
+This is particularly beneficial for cross-partition queries like ORDER BY operations.
+    >
+    > **How Parallel Query Works:**
+    > - The SDK queries multiple partitions **simultaneously** to improve throughput
+    > - Data from each individual partition is still fetched **serially** (one page at a time per partition)
+    > - The SDK coordinates results across partitions to satisfy the query requirements
+    >
+    > **Performance Impact:**
+    > Based on your test results, you may observe that the performance improvement from `MaxDegreeOfParallelism = 5` (22.03s) to `MaxDegreeOfParallelism = -1` (21.97s) is minimal.
+This is because:
+    > - Your container may have a similar number of partitions (~5)
+    > - Network latency and client-side processing become the bottleneck
+    > - The query is already well-optimized with `MaxBufferedItemCount = -1`
+    >
+    > **Best Practice:** Use `-1` to let the SDK automatically scale parallelism as your container grows and partitions increase over time, ensuring optimal performance without code changes.

 1. Save all of your open editor tabs.